-- We address the obstacles to maturation, the issues underlying the destructive behaviours
+- We address the obstacles to maturation; the issues underlying the destructive behaviour.

-- We do this through therapeutic relationships – relationships that are accurately attuned, and set limits – within an adult team of therapists, team leaders, front-line staff, and parents
+- We do this through therapeutic relationships that are accurately attuned, and set limits within an adult team of therapists, team leaders, front-line staff and parents.

-- We work within the peer system, providing a therapeutic milieu with structure and boundaries that promote a positive peer culture – a safe environment to learn, practice, and mature
+- We work within the peer system, providing a therapeutic milieu with structure and boundaries that promote a positive peer culture – a safe environment in which to learn, practice and mature.

-- Each student and family has an indivualized plan to meet their unique needs, designed, delivered, and reviewed regularly by a professional, multi-disciplinary team
+Each student and family has an individualized plan to meet their unique needs, which is designed, delivered and reviewed regularly by a professional, multi-disciplinary team.
+This plan is divided into stages – each with specific guidelines, expectations and privileges.

-The majority of our graduate students experience success.
-Our success rates have been excellent since welcoming our first student and family in 2006.
-Our outcome evaluation is based on quality of life and functional living.
-Have we addressed issues underlying the addictive behaviours?
-Is there a reduction or absence of drug and alcohol use?
-Is there an increase in functional living (re-engagement with academics, improved family relationships, increased quality of life, improved physical and mental well-being, reduction or absence in hospitalizations, police contact, or running away)?
+- Is there an increase in functional living (re-engagement with academics, improved family relationships, increased quality of life, improved physical and mental well-being, reduction in or absence of hospitalizations, police contact or running away)?